 Tying rope around the boom to make an anchor point usually cuts the boom material with the water movement.
 It is important to note that the faster the current the more anchors will be needed so shorter lengths of boom must be used to gain the extra connections where the anchors can be tied safely.

-Generally polypropylene photo below left is used as it is light and usually floats.
+Generally polypropylene photo left is used as it is light and usually floats.
 12mm to 15mm works well for coastal and river booms and a thinner one or sometimes of a different colour for the tripping buoy to make life simple.

 As mentioned in the Ropes and Knots section braided ropes photo right are used where they are handled constantly.
 The braiding makes the rope more comfortable to handle but also increases the breaking strain.
 This can be seen here with 2 examples of 10mm diameter rope.